GROUP BY Clause

 The following core PartiQL also accomplishes the same computation,

-without using GROUP ALL
+without using GROUP ALL.

 { 'largeco': COLL_COUNT(SELECT VALUE l FROM logs AS l WHERE l.co > 1.5) }

-to be seen as a standalone function.
+GROUP BY to be seen as a standalone function.